PERTS/gymnast/README.md

 }
 ```

-Bootstrap gymnast in your top-level code:
+Bootstrap gymnast in your top-level code.
+Calling `install_dependencies` is not required if you already have all the right packages, but it's still a good idea.

 ```
 bootstrap <- modules::use("gymnast/R/bootstrap.R")